Feline Infectious Peritonitis (FIP)

 Can you start treatment before a definitive (final) diagnosis?

 Yes, in some situations it can be appropriate to start treatment if FIP is strongly suspected, further tests are not possible and other conditions have been ruled out as much as possible.
-Cats will generally respond to treatment, if they do have FIP, within 48-72 hours, sometimes sooner, and monitoring temperature, appetite and blood test changes can help confirm response to the treatment.
+Cats will generally respond to treatment within 48-72 hours if they have the disease, sometimes sooner, and monitoring temperature, appetite and blood test changes can help confirm response to the treatment.

 Treatment

-FIP is treated with anti-viral medications that are now legally available from your veterinarian as injections, tablets and a suspension.
+Anti-viral medications are now legally available from your veterinarian as injections, tablets and a suspension.
 The course of treatment is 84 days.
 Cats may also need other treatments such as pain relief, fluids and eye drops depending on the signs.

 Yes, research studies and experience have shown that anti-viral treatment can cure the disease with around 85% of cats responding to treatment.